⚠️ Quick Triage

 • Pull up your service history.
 Have plugs been replaced in the last 80,000 miles?
 If not, suspect.

-• If you have an OBD-II scanner ($20 on Amazon), check for misfire codes.
+• If you have an OBD-II scanner, check for misfire codes.
 P0301 means cylinder 1 is misfiring; P0302 is cylinder 2, etc.

 • A flashing check engine light (not steady) almost always means an active misfire.